luontola/tdd-mooc/data/1-tdd.md

 http://blog.orfjackal.net/2010/04/direct-and-indirect-effects-of-tdd.html

-## Test names should be sentences
+## What tests to write?

-When writing a test, ask yourself: What is the next most important behavior, which the system does not yet do?
-Write that down as the name of the test.
+What is the next most important thing, which the system *does not* yet do?

+First test + simplification: Where to start writing a sudoku solver?
+Solving a 1×1 sudoku grid.

+### Test names should be sentences

+The test names should describe the behaviour that the system does.

+Thought exercise: All production and test code has disappeared.
+The only thing remaining is the test names.
+Can a new person reimplement the system, so that it will do pretty much the same as before?

-When a test fails, look at the name of the test.
-It should describe that what the system should do.
-Possibilities:
+When a test fails, look at the name of the test:

-- The implementation had a bug.
-Fix it.
+- The system has a bug.
+Fix the implementation.
 - The behavior is still needed, but the test needs updating.
 Change the test.
-Make it less coupled to the implementation details, so that you would get fewer false warnings.
+Think how to decouple the test from unrelated behaviors, to have fewer unwanted test failures.
 - The behavior is no more needed.
 Delete the test.

 Read more:
 https://dannorth.net/introducing-bdd/

+# Exercises

+TODO